Analysis of kinetic Langevin Monte Carlo under the stochastic exponential Euler discretization from underdamped all the way to overdamped: Introduction

 Unfortunately, the analysis by~\citet{sanz-serna_wasserstein_2021} does not fully shed light on the effect of the parameters $\gamma, \eta$, and the integration step size $h$.
 That is, they only obtain a Wasserstein contraction for $\eta \in (0, 4/(\alpha + \beta) ), \gamma = 2$ and when $h$ is smaller than some unknown threshold~\citep[Ex.
 4.13]{sanz-serna_wasserstein_2021}.
 While the remaining analyses \citep{dalalyan_sampling_2020,altschuler_shifted_2025} provide more general and concrete conditions on $\gamma$ and $h$, they also have limitations.
 A well-known aspect of \cref{eq:kinetic_langevin_dynamics} is that, after rescaling the time as $t^{\prime} = \gamma t$, setting $\eta = 1$, and taking the overdamped limit $\gamma \to \infty$, we obtain the overdamped Langevin dynamics~\citep[\S 6.5]{pavliotis_stochastic_2014}

 The results by \citet[Thm.
 2]{dalalyan_sampling_2020} and \citet[Thm.
 4.1]{altschuler_shifted_2025} suggest that the exponential integrator is unable to simulate \cref{eq:kinetic_langevin_dynamics} in this regime.
-Specifically, they require that the discretization step size $h$ satisfies $h = \mathrm{O}(1/\gamma)$, which means that, as $\gamma \to \infty$, the step size has to degenerate as $h \to 0$.
+Specifically, they require that the discretization step size $h$ satisfies $h = \mathrm{O}(1/\gamma)$, which means that, as $\gamma \to \infty$, the step size has to degenerate such that $h \to 0$.
 A similar conclusion is drawn by \citet{leimkuhler_contraction_2024}, who conclude that the discretized dynamics require $h = \mathrm{O}(1/\gamma)$ to form a Wasserstein contraction.
-This clearly cannot be the case since, for any $h_{\mathrm{LMC}} > 0$, by setting $h = h_{\mathrm{LMC}} \gamma$, $\eta = 1$, and taking the limit $\gamma \to \infty$, the update rule for the KLMC with the exponential integrator exactly coincides with the Euler-Maruyama discretization of \cref{eq:overdamped_langevin}, widely known as Langevin Monte Carlo (LMC;~\citealp{rossky_brownian_1978,parisi_correlation_1981,grenander_representations_1994}).
+Meanwhile, they demonstrate that other discretizations, such as the ``OBABO'' discretization~\citep{leimkuhler_rational_2013}, do not necessarily degenerate in the large friction limit.
+Now, it cannot be the case that only the exponential integrator cannot attain this limit since, for any $h_{\mathrm{LMC}} > 0$, by setting $h = h_{\mathrm{LMC}} \gamma$, $\eta = 1$, and taking the limit $\gamma \to \infty$, the update rule for the KLMC with the exponential integrator exactly coincides with the Euler--Maruyama discretization of \cref{eq:overdamped_langevin}, widely known as Langevin Monte Carlo (LMC;~\citealp{rossky_brownian_1978,parisi_correlation_1981,grenander_representations_1994}).
 This suggests that there is still room for improvement for the synchronous Wasserstein coupling approach.

 Furthermore, existing analyses of the asymptotic bias of KLMC with the exponential integrator become vacuous in the overdamped limit.
 More concretely, the asymptotic bias of KLMC with the exponential integrator in Wasserstein-2 distance $\mathrm{W}_2\left(\pi_h, \pi\right)$ is well-known to scale as $\mathrm{O}(h)$~\citep[Thm.
 9]{cheng_underdamped_2018}.
 In the overdamped limit, however, as $\gamma \to \infty$, the time-accelerated step size diverges $h = h_{\mathrm{LMC}} \gamma \to \infty$, making these bounds vacuous.
 Instead, one would expect a non-vacuous phase transition into a $\mathrm{O}(h_{\mathrm{LMC}}^{1/2})$ scaling, which is the asymptotic bias of LMC~\citep[Cor.
 7]{durmus_highdimensional_2019}.
 Previously, no analysis has been able to identify this phase transition.